avaerichards/drug-likeness-adme-screener/README.md

 - Hydrogen bond acceptors (`HAcceptors_rdkit`)
 - Rotatable bonds (`RotBonds_rdkit`)

-These descriptors were used to support rule-based compound classification and triage labeling.
+These descriptors were used to support rule-based screening and triage labeling.

 ## Screening Framework